 CrewAI models multi-agent collaboration as a team.
 You define agents with roles, backstories, and goals, then assemble them into a crew with tasks.
 A Researcher agent gathers data.
 A Writer agent drafts content.
 A Reviewer agent checks quality.
 The metaphor is intuitive, and that is both its strength and its limitation.

-At 45,900+ GitHub stars and 5.2 million monthly downloads, CrewAI has the largest community among multi-agent frameworks.
-Version 1.10.1 ships with native MCP support through crewai-tools[mcp] and A2A task delegation.
+At 52,400+ GitHub stars and roughly 5 million monthly downloads (27 million-plus on PyPI overall), CrewAI has the largest community among multi-agent frameworks.
+Version 1.14.6 (May 2026) ships native MCP support through crewai-tools[mcp] and A2A task delegation.
 The framework manages connection lifecycle, transport negotiation (Stdio, SSE, Streamable HTTPS), and tool discovery automatically.

 Architecture